autosit/autosit.github.io/_posts/2020-04-08-multisensor-eot.md

 * Conduct a literature survey on the most popular and relevant approaches to multi-target tracking.
 * Define a suitable state representation and motion model based on the findings from the specialization project.
-*
-*
-*
+* Formulate measurement models for the sensors involved, so that Bayesian state estimation can be used.
+* Implement a Bayesian filter for the single-target multi-sensor EOT problem.
+* Include models for clutter, misdetections and multi-target association uncertainty.
+* Implement a multi-target multi-sensor EOT method.

 ## Prerequisites

-Background in machine learning, for example from TDT4171 Artificial intelligence methods or TDT4265 Computer vision and deep learning, will be useful.
-The candidate should take
-TTK21 VSLAM and TTK25 Computer Vision for Control in parallel with the 5th year project.
+Useful courses include TTK4250 Sensor fusion, TTK21 VSLAM, TTK25 Computer Vision for Control  and TTK4255 Robotic Vision.
+The candidate should have taken some of these already, and considering taking the remaining courses in parallell with the specialization project.

 ## References
 * Tangstad, E. (2017). "<a href="https://brage.bibsys.no/xmlui/handle/11250/2452113">Visual Detection of Maritime Vessels.</a>" MSc thesis, NTNU.